bytecodealliance/rfcs/accepted/cranelift-dynamic-vector.md

 The primary difference between these operations and their existing counterparts is that they only take a DynamicStackSlot operand, without a byte offset.

-DynamicVectorScale is the other instruction introduced, and this enables the materialization of a `dyn_scale` value when used by `globalvalue`.
+DynamicVectorScale is another instruction introduced, and this enables the materialization of a `dyn_scale` value when used by `globalvalue`.

+ExtractVector is also introduced, currently just for testing, which takes a dynamic vector value and an immediate value as a sub-vector index.
+This allows us to return a fixed-width value from a test function.

 ## ABI Layer Changes